House Sitting Etiquette – What Do House Sitters Do (And Don’t Do +BONUS House Sitting Guidelines)??

 Each house sit is unique and different.
 However, each house sit will have similarities.
 When talking to a homeowner about the house sit, you should at the very least expect:

-• A clear understanding of the pets, their medical history, any quirks or issues they may have.
+- A clear understanding of the pets, their medical history, and any quirks or issues they may have.

 What Shouldn’t You Expect When House Sitting?

-Again, every house sit is different but here are some red flags, or things that you should watch out for and discuss with the homeowner before accepting the house sit.
+Again, every house sit is different, but here are some red flags or things you should watch out for and discuss with the homeowner before accepting the house sit.

-• The home not as pictured or described (if you never had the chance to visit the home first).
+- The home is not as pictured or described (if you never had the chance to visit the house first).

 House Sitters Duties

-Each house sit is different, however, at a base level there are set out responsibilities and duties you must follow.
+Each house sit is different; however, at a base level, you must follow set responsibilities and duties.

-• To feed, exercise and take care of the animals agreed on.
+- Feeding, exercising, and taking care of the animals were agreed upon.

-• Ensure the home is safe and well looked after while the homeowner is gone.
-This includes any cleaning and home or garden maintenance that was agreed upon before the house sit.
+- Ensure the home is safe and well looked after while the homeowner is gone.
+This includes any cleaning and home or garden maintenance agreed upon before the house sit.

 Home Owners Duties

-• Provide a safe and clean home as described or as seen by the house sitter pre house sit.
+- Provide a safe and clean home as described or seen by the pre-house sitter.

-• To provide the house sitter with accurate information about the pets and to disclose any behavioural or medical issues.
+- To provide the house sitter with accurate pet information and disclose any behavioral or medical issues.

-• To provide food, medication and anything else the pets need for the duration of their absence.
+- To provide food, medication and anything else the pets need for their absence.

-• To provide the house sitter with adequate living and sleeping arrangements.
-This counts everything from running water and power to wifi and a safe, clean bed/room.
+- Provide the house sitter with adequate living and sleeping arrangements.
+This includes everything from running water and power to Wi-Fi and a safe, clean bed/room.

 What Are Some Unrealistic Expectations From the Homeowner?

-These expectations can vary a lot and can be from cultural differences, age differences, or just homeowners hoping to get a little more out of their house sitters.
+Occasionally, we stumble upon an advertised house sit or speak to a homeowner with unrealistic expectations of a house sit.
+These expectations can vary significantly due to cultural differences, age differences, or just homeowners hoping to get more out of their housesitters.

 Some unrealistic expectations can be:

-• To work around the home.
-This can include building, moving, cleaning or anything above keeping the home clean, tidy and on top of basic maintenance.
-We have seen some house sits advertised where the homeowner expects the house sitter to scrub walls, remove trees and even build a deck!
+- To work around the home.
+This can include building, moving, cleaning, or anything else that keeps the home clean and tidy, besides essential maintenance.
+We have seen some house sits advertised where the homeowner expects the house sitter to scrub walls, remove trees, and even build a deck!

-• For the house sitter to stay with them before they go away.
-Sure, you can go over and meet the homeowner and the pets (this is encouraged) but the homeowner expects you to stay with them for days before they depart is not always acceptable.
+- For the house sitter to stay with them before they go away.
+Sure, you can go over and meet the homeowner and the pets (this is encouraged), but the homeowner expects you to stay with them for days before they depart, which is not always acceptable.
 There are certain situations where this is necessary (like when we looked after a yacht on a remote island in the Caribbean) but generally, we will see this as a red flag.

-• The house sitter paying for bills.
-This is something we always ensure we have sorted out with the homeowner before accepting the sit.
+- The housesitter pays the bills.
+We always ensure we have sorted this out with the homeowner before accepting the sit.

-• Leaving or returning on different days with no notice.
-Sometimes there are emergency situations where this can’t be avoided but as a general rule of thumb, the homeowner must stick to the agreed dates!
+- Leaving or returning on different days with no notice.
+Sometimes, there are emergencies where this can’t be avoided, but as a general rule of thumb, the homeowner must stick to the agreed-upon dates!

-In our house sitting course, we have detailed guides on what information you need to get before the house sit, a handover checklist, and a moving out checklist to ensure that you never get caught out.
+Over the past five years, we have learned everything you need to know before starting a house-sitting assignment.
+Our house-sitting course has detailed guides on what information you need to get before the house sits, a handover checklist, and a moving-out checklist to ensure you never get caught out.

 Need a House Sitter?